ansible-collections/ibm_zos_cics/README.md

   LANG: "C"
 ```

-## Use Cases
+## Use cases

-* Use Case Name: Provision a standalone CICS region
+* Use case name: Provision a standalone CICS region
   * Actors:
     * System Programmer
   * Description:
     * A system programmer can provision a set of region data sets and start up a standalone CICS region.
   * Flow:
-    * Create and activate a VTAM node to ensure user had a valid applid
+    * Create and activate a VTAM node to ensure user has a valid applid
     * Create region data sets
     * Update the CSD data set with a CSDUP script
     * Create CICS startup JCL data set
-    * Submit the CICS startup JCL data set as a job using zoau's jsub.
+    * Submit the CICS startup JCL data set as a job using zoau's jsub
-* Use Case Name: Deprovision a standalone CICS region
+* Use case name: Deprovision a standalone CICS region
   * Actors:
     * System Programmer
   * Description:
-    * A system programmer can stop a standalone cics region and delete the region data sets.
+    * A system programmer can stop a standalone CICS region and delete the region data sets.
   * Flow:
     * Stop the CICS region
     * Check the CICS region has been shut down
     * If it has not stopped, shut the region down with state "immediate" or cancel the job.
     * Delete the region data sets
     * Delete the CICS startup JCL data set
-* Use Case Name: Provision an SMSS CICS region
+* Use case name: Provision an SMSS CICS region
   * Actors:
     * System Programmer
   * Description:
     * A system programmer can start a SMSS CICS region.
   * Flow:
-    * Create and activate a VTAM node to ensure user had a valid applid
+    * Create and activate a VTAM node to ensure user has a valid applid
     * Ensure user has an allocated/free port available
     * Create region data sets
     * Update the CSD data with a CSDUP script which also alters the TCPIP service
     * Create CICS startup JCL data set
     * Submit the CICS startup JCL data set as a job using zoau's jsub task
- * Use Case Name: Install a bundle in a CICS region
+ * Use case name: Install a bundle in a CICS region
   * Actors:
     * Application Developer
   * Description:
     * An application developer can install a CICS bundle into a CICS region
   * Flow:
-    * Find if the CICS bundle already exists in target region
+    * Find if the CICS bundle already exists in the target region
     * Disable and discard existing CICS bundle
-    * Install bundle definition into target region
+    * Install bundle definition into the target region
     * Wait for bundle to reach enabled status
- * Use Case Name: Deploy a program to a CICS region
+ * Use case name: Deploy a program to a CICS region
   * Actors:
     * Application Developer
   * Description: